sapegin/mrm-core/Readme.md

-file.setScript('test', 'jest')  // Replace a script with a command: a -> b file.appendScript('test', 'jest')  // Append command to a script: a -> a && b file.prependScript('test', 'jest')  // Prepend a script with a command: a -> b && a file.save()  // Save file
+file.setScript('test', 'jest')  // Replace a script with a command: a -> b file.appendScript('test', 'jest')  // Append command to a script: a -> a && b file.prependScript('test', 'jest')  // Prepend a script with a command: a -> b && a file.removeScript('test')  // Remove script
+file.removeScript(/^mocha|ava$/)  // Remove all scripts that match a regexp file.removeScript('test', 'b')  // Remove subcommands from a script: a && b -> a file.removeScript('test', /b/)  // Remove subcommands from a script: a && b -> a file.save()  // Save file
 // All methods of json() work too
 ```